 The ECU eHealth Research Group is the leading university research group focussing on the application of informatics to the area of e-health.
-The Group is based in the School of Computer and Security Science, yet includes members from the Faculty of Computing, Health and Science and from across the University.
+The Group is based in the School of Computer and Security Science, yet includes members from the Faculty of Health, Engineering and Science and from across the University.
 The Group combines knowledge and capabilities in information and communications technology, clinical care, medical science, management, security and governance, to create wide-ranging healthcare research.

 The eHealth Research Group is able to draw on this expertise and has research interests in the domains of: